Skip to main content

 Config File Locations

-Path: ~/.config/cognition/config.jsonYour personal defaults that apply across all projects.
+Path: ~/.config/devin/config.jsonYour personal defaults that apply across all projects.
 This is where you set your preferred model, theme, and global permissions.

 {